satvikydv/satvikydv/READme.md

 ###

-<p align="left">My name is Satvik and I'm a passionate student hailing from India.
+<p align="left">My name is Satvik and I'm a passionate student from India.
 Currently in my second year, I am actively pursuing my academic journey while exploring the exciting world of technology.</p>

 ###